-Disclosure Our response 2-27 Compliance with laws and regulations Environmental compliance Our approach to water, energy, biodiversity, emissions, and effluents and waste is described in section 300: Environment.
+ORGANIS ORGANISATIONAL PROFILE AND ITS REPORTING PRACTICES continued Disclosure Our response 2-27 Compliance with laws and regulations Environmental compliance Our approach to water, energy, biodiversity emissions, and effluents and waste is described in section 300: Environment.
 These form part of our overall approach to managing our environmental impact and complying with all local laws and regulations, or with our own standards - whichever are higher - at each site.
-Our team reviews environmental and compliance performance regularly through out the year and submits report to the Executive Committee and CSR & ESG Committee.
+Our team reviews environmental and compliance performance regularly throughout the year and submits reports to the Executive Committee and CSR & ESG Committee.
 During the year, there were no incidents of non-compliance with environmental consents.
-Socioeconomic compliance This year, there were no charges to exceptional items in respect of non-compliance with social and economic laws and regulations.
-For more information on how we manage socioeconomic compliance, please see GRI 2-23 and 2-24.
-2-28 Membership of associations USL holds membership of following national and international organisations: International Spirits and Wine Association of India (ISWAI). • UK India Business Council (UKIBC).
-Confederation of Indian Industry (CII).
-Indian Chamber of Commerce (ICC).
-Bombay Chamber of Commerce (BCC).
-2-29 Approach to stakeholder engagement We encourage open engagement with our stakeholders.
+Socio-economic compliance This year, there were no charges to exceptional items in respect of non-compliance with social and economic laws and regulations.
+For more information on how we manage socio-economic compliance, please see GRI 2-23 and 2-24.
+2-28 Membership of associations USL holds membership in the following national and international organisations: International Spirits and Wine Association of India (ISWAI)UK India Business Council (UKIBC) Confederation of Indian Industry (CII) Indian Chamber of Commerce (ICC) Bombay Chamber of Commerce (BCC) Federation of Indian Chambers of Commerce & Industry (FICCI) 2-29 Approach to stakeholder engagement We encourage open engagement with our stakeholders.
 Our employees across the business engage with one another and with the Management Team through established communication mechanisms.
 We also engage periodically with governments, supply and other business partners, NGOs and communities through meetings, consultations and other channels including our website and other offline methods.
 2-30 Collective bargaining agreements We are committed to transparency and fairness in our engagement with our stakeholders.
-In FY 22, 47.05% of our employees are covered by collective bargaining agreements.
+In FY 23, 52.5% of our permanent employees and workers are covered by collective bargaining agreements.